Agency for Healthcare Research and Quality (AHRQ), (http://www.ahrq.gov)

 Publication Transmittal: General AHRQ Requirements

 In keeping with the Agency's efforts to translate the results of AHRQ-funded research into practice and policy, grantees are to inform the AHRQ Office of Communications and Knowledge Transfer (OCKT) when articles from their AHRQ-supported activities are accepted for publication in the professional literature.
 Grantees should also discuss any ideas about other dissemination and marketing efforts with OCKT staff.
 The goal is to ensure that efforts to disseminate research findings are coordinated with other Agency activities to maximize awareness and application of the research by potential users, including clinicians, patients, health care systems and purchasers and policymakers.
 This is critical when outreach to the general and trade press is involved.
 Accordingly, contact with the media will take place with close coordination between OCKT and the press offices of the grantee's institutions.
 In cases when products are created (such as annual or final reports, Web-based tools, CD-ROMs), grantees will be asked to submit to OCKT a brief plan describing how the product will be publicized.
 An OCKT staff person will be assigned to each product and will coordinate the implementation of the plan, especially issues related to printing and electronic dissemination, and outreach to the media.
-The grantee shall be responsible for ensuring that content from any documents, slides or other deliverables to be posted on the AHRQ (or other Federal) website is compliant with Section 508 of the amended Rehabilitation Act.

 Assessment of AHRQ Grant Programs